-I have spent the past two decades battling Fibromyalgia, osteoarthritis, and neurological problems.
-I say battling, but perhaps I should say, being BATTLED, by people who are often unaware of their surroundings.
-Not a day goes by without never-ending, unrelenting bodily pain.
+I have spent the past three decades battling fibromyalgia, osteoarthritis, and degenerative spine disease.
+I say battling, but perhaps I should say, being BATTERED, by people who are often unaware of their surroundings.
+Not a day goes by for me that I don’t have never-ending, unrelenting pain.
 Even with being on narcotics and NSAIDS, along with steroids and muscle relaxers, I find that the pain remains.
 Without the drugs, the pain is unbearable.
-With the drugs, I can have what my doctor calls “quality of life” — quality, of course, being loosely defined and I suspect meaning something different to my doctor from what it means to me.
-I could take drugs that make me oblivious to the pain, but there’s no “quality” in such a life — at least for me.
-If I want to drive, attend my grandchildren’s school events, and photograph high school sporting events, I must accept a certain level of managed pain; pain that is not so severe that doing most anything is impossible.
+With the drugs, I can have what my doctor calls “quality of life” — quality, of course, being loosely defined, and I suspect meaning something different to my doctor from what it means to me.
+I could take enough drugs that they would make me oblivious to the pain, but there’s no “quality” in such a life — at least for me.
+If I want to drive — scratch that, I lost ability to drive in 2020 — attend my grandchildren’s school events, and photograph high school sporting events — scratch that, I lost the ability to use my professional camera equipment in 2021 — I must accept a certain level of managed pain; pain that is not so severe that doing most anything is impossible.

 In the eyes of many people, I look quite normal.
-Yes, I walk haltingly with a cane, and probably should have a “slow-moving vehicle” sign attached to my ass.
+Yes, I walk haltingly with a cane and walker, and probably should have a “slow-moving vehicle” sign attached to my ass.
 Aside from this, I hide my pain well.
-Family and friends, of course, are well acquainted with my suffering, and usually go out of their way to make things easier and less painful for me.
+Family and friends, of course, are well acquainted with my suffering, and they usually (not always) go out of their way to make things easier and less painful for me.
 It is when I come in contact with the public that I often find myself beaten and battered by people who seem clueless about how their behavior affects others around them, especially someone such as myself, who doesn’t need any more pain added to his plate.

-Tonight, I went to a high school basketball game.
-I arrive at games early so I can secure a front row seat.
+Several years ago, I went to a high school basketball game.
+I arrive at games early so I can secure a front-row seat.
 This allows me to have a court-level view of games.
-My daughter with Down Syndrome — we are quite a pair, she and I — usually sits in the row in back of me, slightly to the left or right of my back.
+My daughter with Down syndrome — we are quite a pair, she and I — usually sits in the row in back of me, slightly to the left or right of my back.
 By doing so, she typically wards off people from sitting in back of me.
-Not tonight.
+Not this night.
 Ten minutes prior to the start of the junior varsity game, a middle-aged couple and their early-20s daughter planted themselves directly in back of me.
 For the next three hours, I was subjected to knees, feet, and purses being pushed into my back.
 After being battered during the first game, I decided to sit on the edge of my seat, hoping that this would place me beyond their reach.
 Unfortunately, the unaware batterers saw my move as an opportunity to increase their real estate, and the thumps, bangs, and jabs continued.

-My children will tell you that I was hyper-aware of my surroundings, never wanting to do anything that would inconvenience or harm others.
+Polly and our children will tell you that I was and am hyper-aware of my surroundings, never wanting to do anything that would inconvenience or harm others.
 I passed this awareness on to them, and I see it in the behavior of my grandchildren.
 Learning simple things such as not standing in the middle of the grocery aisle blocking the lane or running up and down bleachers causing them to bounce — both of which can and do affect others — should be part of standard child training.
 My grandchildren have had to learn that, yes, I want to hug each of them, but they mustn’t launch themselves into my lap, causing me pain, or, in some instances, sending my testicles into my eye sockets.
-My grandchildren know that they must be gentle with Gramps, not because I will yell at them if they don’t, but because the fact of their doing so means they understand, at some level, my physical struggles.
+My grandchildren know that they must be gentle with Grampa or Bapaw, as my four-year-old grandson calls me, not because I will yell at them if they don’t, but because the fact of their doing so means they understand, at some level, my physical struggles.

 I realize there will be times when people inadvertently run into me.
 Such is life.
 But what bothers me is people who seem to have no awareness of anyone but themselves.
 I feel, at times, when such people physically assault me, that they are saying to me, Hey old man, get out of my way.
 Move it, I have got places to go and people to see.
 (I do all I can to stay out of the way, knowing that other people are busy and have things to do.
 I consciously try to make it easy for people to avoid contact with me.)
 Smartphones have made such behavior worse.
-People zoned-out on their phones careen through stores and public places with nary a thought about the people around them.
+People zoned out on their phones careen through stores and public places with nary a thought about the people around them.
 This is one of the reasons that I avoid department stores during the holidays.
 After being repeatedly banged into with shopping carts and oversize purses as women pass by, I find my anger increasing, and I begin to have thoughts of clobbering someone with my cane.
 I know having such thoughts is normal, but I find it better to avoid supermarket Mike Tysons if at all possible.
-On more than one occasion, my wife has arrived home from work at 1:30 AM and I have said to her, Hey, let’s go to the grocery!
+Before the Pandemic, when grocery stores were open 24-7, Polly would arrive home from work at 2:30 am and I would say to her, Hey, let’s go to the grocery!
 Why? you ask.
-Simple, there are very few people shopping at the local Meijer or Walmart at 2:00 AM.
+Simple, there are very few people shopping at the local Meijer or Walmart at 3:00 am.
 I don’t have to worry about cart kamikazes running me over or “important” people rushing through the store, binging and banging into people like a steel ball in a pinball machine.